Bureau of the Census, Department of Commerce.

 FOR FURTHER INFORMATION CONTACT:

 CIPSEA (Pub.
-L. 107-347, Title V) and the International Investment and Trade in Services Survey Act (Pub.
-L. 94-472, 22 United States Code (U.S.C.)
-3101-3108) allow BEA and BLS to share certain business data for exclusively statistical purposes.
-Section 524(d) of the CIPSEA required a Federal Register notice announcing the intent to share data (allowing 60 days for public comment), since BEA respondents were required by law to report the data.
+L. 107-347, Subtitle V) allows the Census Bureau and the BEA to share certain business data for statistical purposes exclusively.
+Section 524(d) of the Act required a Federal Register notice announcing the intent to share data (allowing 60 days for public comment).

-On March 27, 2006 (71 FR 15160), BEA published in the Federal Register a notice of this proposed data-sharing activity and request for comment on the subject.
-BEA did not receive any public comments.
+On June 3, 2003 (68 FR 33094), the Census Bureau published in the Federal Register a notice of this proposed data-sharing activity and request for comment on the subject.
+The Census Bureau did not receive any public comments.

 Statistical Purposes for the Shared Data

 The data collected from the R&D survey estimate the expenditures of research and development performed by United States-based industrial firms.
 The survey is conducted annually; however, the data to be shared are from the 1997 and 1999 surveys only.
 Statistics from the annual surveys are published in the NSF's annual publication series “Research and Development in Industry.”
 Data collected by this survey include company characteristics and R&D spending information.
 Characteristics data include net sales, total employment, and employment of scientists and engineers.
 R&D spending data include the following: total spending; federally funded (total and by agency) spending for basic and applied R&D, for basic research by field, and for applied R&D by product group and energy and pollution abatement activities; R&D spending by state; and R&D financed by domestic firms but performed abroad.
 All data are collected under sections 131, 182, 224, and 225 of Title 13, United States Code (U.S.C.).

 Data Access and Confidentiality